 When all members of a project team are being tracked in terms of the time they spend on different tasks, it becomes much easier to hold them accountable for meeting deadlines.
 This is especially important when working with remote team members who are not always under the same roof as you.

-Project time tracking can also help to identify areas where team members are struggling so that you can provide them with additional support.
+Project time tracking can also help identify areas where team members are struggling so that you can provide additional support.
 Sometimes, a missed deadline is more indicative of a lack of training or understanding rather than a lack of effort.

-Time is money – and that means every bit of time wasted on a project costs the business money.
-Time tracking can help businesses reduce the amount of time wasted on projects, improving efficiency and reducing costs.
+Time is money , which means every bit of time wasted on a project costs the business money.
+Time tracking can help businesses reduce time wasted on projects, improving efficiency and reducing costs.

-Time tracking also enables businesses to measure the return on investment (ROI) of individual projects, helping to justify future investments and identify which projects are most profitable.
+Time tracking also enables businesses to measure individual projects’ return on investment (ROI), helping to justify future investments and identify which projects are most profitable.

 Using project time tracking helps to improve the focus of your entire team.
-This is because every team member can see what everyone else is working on and how much time they are spending on their tasks.
+This is because every team member can see what everyone else is working on and how much time they spend on their tasks.

 As tasks are completed, team members can mark them as such in the time tracking software.
-This provides an accurate picture of how much work is left to be done and when the project is likely to be completed.
+This accurately shows how much work is left to be done and when the project is likely to be completed.